Industrial action

 We advise you to attend any scheduled sessions as normal unless you are informed otherwise.

 If the member of staff scheduled to deliver your session does not arrive after 10 minutes of the planned start time, please assume that they will not attend because of industrial action.
 If you are on campus, you can use other University learning facilities.
-You will be advised by your Department as soon as possible about arrangements to make up for teaching or learning lost as a result of strike action.
+You will be advised by your School or Institute as soon as possible about arrangements to make up for teaching or learning lost as a result of strike action.

-Staff are not paid for the days on which they take strike action, and 100% of the pay withheld from staff who take action is used to provide extra financial support for students.
+Staff are not paid for the days on which they take strike action, and 100% of the pay withheld from staff who take action is used to provide financial support for students.

 Additional support services